READ • WATCH • LISTEN

 Values

 I believe that everything I do is based on 5 foundations.
 Passion, Talent, Creativity, Design and Respect.
-Recently I added a sixth principle, it’s not a foundation, it’s a vision that I discovered while working on The Flemish Primitives with some of the world’s greatest chefs.
+I added a sixth principle later.
+It’s not a foundation, it’s a vision that I discovered while working on The Flemish Primitives with some of the world’s greatest chefs.
 The new generation of chefs has grown to a level of quality that is higher than ever before.
 This happened through something that scares the hell out of most of us: sharing.
 I used to believe that my system was mine and mine alone and it was my strongest USP.
 It isn’t.
 After seeing how today’s top chefs are not afraid to share their problems and their solutions, I started opening up and sharing.

 The Flemish Primitives - photo Bruce Palling